ylallemant/addressbook/README.md

 ### [Database](lib/db/)

  - storage and indexing performed by our own "database" modules
- - define indexes based on the stored Object parameters
+ - define indexes based on the stored object properties
- - any Object insert, delete or index update changes a database revision number
+ - any object insert, delete or index update changes a database revision number
  - detection and filtering of duplicate entries
  - auto indexing on insert